 You are here

-Jo is a senior researcher at NZCER.
+Jo is a Senior Researcher at NZCER.
 She has a keen interest and expertise in policy and programme evaluation across diverse contexts.
 In recent years much of her work has been in the area of initial teacher education and early career teaching.
 A common thread is how people (particularly teachers) are prepared for and supported to do their work through initial and ongoing training, mentoring, and communities of practice.
-Jo was a lead evaluator on the four-year evaluation of the Teach First NZ pilot.
+Jo was a lead evaluator on the four-year evaluation of the Teach First NZ pilot and has recently completed a Postgraduate Diploma in Social Sector Evaluation (Distinction).

 Jo has over 20 years’ experience in education and educational research, including a decade working in research and evaluation in the government sector in New Zealand and Scotland.
 In the government setting she has managed portfolios of research and evaluation projects in curriculum implementation, middle schooling, Pasifika education, special education, and early childhood education.
-Jo has an MA in Education (first class), a BA in Sociology, and a Diploma of Teaching (Primary).
-In 2018 she will complete a Postgraduate Diploma in Social Sector Evaluation Research.
+Jo has a Postgraduate Diploma in Social Sector Evaluation (Distinction), MA in Education (first class), BA in Sociology, and a Diploma of Teaching (Primary).